fudge88/miumiu/README.md

 - This page shows individual product detail, and shows all the details associated to that product.
 - when the user clicks on the image, the image opens up on a new tab.
 - There’s a light blue block which nests a quantity input field that allows the user to type the
-quantity they would like to purchase, which is then executed by clicking the add to basket button.
+quantity they would like to purchase.
+This is then executed by clicking the 'add to basket' button.
 There are also social media icons in this block, that open the links on a new tab.
 - There’s a button to go back and continue shopping.
 - At the bottom of this page there are reviews for that product, all users can read this, and only
-authenticated users are able to add a review, which are time stamped should they wish to.
+authenticated users are able to write a review, which is then time stamped should they wish to.

 <h5 id=shopping-basket></h5>